 Students learn the language skills of reading, writing, listening and speaking through a range of resources related to three themes: Change, Leisure and Groups.
-Skills of reading and writing are tested by externally set examinations (70%), while oral skills are tested internally (30%).
+Reading and writing are tested by externally set examinations (70%), while oral skills are tested internally (30%).